Effective as of: 09.19.2025

 Master of Laws (LL.M.): 6-9 credits

-Master of Science in Management (MSM): 9-15 credits (3 during summer term)
+Master of Science in Management and Analytics (MSMA): 9-15 credits (3 during summer term)

-Master of Engineering in Industrial Engineering & Systems Management (ME IESM): 9-15 credits
+Master of Engineering in Industrial Engineering and Systems Management (MEIESM): 9-15 credits

-The Master of Public Affairs (MPA): 12 credits (9 during summer term)
+Master of Public Affairs (MPA): 12 credits (6 during summer term)

 Graduate Certificates: Determined by the total credits required as noted in the education contract.